-The following table summarizes the aggregate fees (including related expenses) billed to us for professional services provided by Ernst & Young LLP, Berdon LLP, PKF O'Connor Davies LLP, McGladrey & Pullen, LLP and RSM McGladrey, Inc., an affiliate of McGladrey & Pullen, LLP, for the fiscal years ended December 31, 2011 and 2010.
+The following table summarizes the aggregate fees (including related expenses) billed to us for professional services provided by Ernst & Young LLP for the fiscal years ended December 31, 2013 and 2012.

-an rear binac a December 51,

-2 2011 (5) 2010 (5)

-\$ 610,404 \$ 276,699

-104,000 80,675

-123,975 317,325

-30,400 12,512

-\$ 868,779 \$ 687,211

-2011 (5) \$ 610,404 104,000 123,975 30,400 2011 (5) \$ 610,404 \$ 104,000 123,975 30,400

-Fiscal Year Ended December 31.
+Fiscal Year Ended December 31

+2013 (4) 2012 (4)

+Audit Fees (1) \$ 790,319 \$ 805,534

+Audit-Related Fees -

+Tax Fees (2) 242,937 142,027

+All Other Fees (3) 3,130

+Total \$ 1,036,386 \$ 947,561

-- (1) 2011 and 2010 Audit Fees include fees paid to Ernst & Young LLP in respect of: (i) the audit of the consolidated financial statements included in our annual report on Form 10-K and services attendant to, or required by, statute or regulation; (ii) reviews of the interim consolidated financial statements included in our quarterly reports on Form 10-Q; (iii) consents and other services related to SEC and other regulatory filings and communications; and (iv) accounting consultation attendant to the audit. - (2) 2011 and 2010 Audit-Related Fees include acquisition-related fees of \$39,000 paid to Ernst & Young LLP in 2011 and fees related to 3.14 audits paid to PKF O'Connor Davies LLP of \$65,000 and \$80,675 in the fiscal years ended December 31, 2011 and December 31, 2010, respectively. - (3) 2011 and 2010 Tax Fees include tax compliance, tax planning, tax advisory and related tax services provided by Ernst & Young LLP. - (4) 2011 Other Fees include registration expenditures of \$14,460 paid to PKF O'Connor Davies LLP and \$15,940 and \$12,512 paid to McGladrey & Pullen, LLP in the fiscal years ended December 31, 2011 and December 31, 2010, respectively - (5) Does not include fees relating to the audit of the effectiveness of our internal control over financial reporting of \$90,612 and \$64,433 paid to Berdon LLP in the fiscal years ended December 31, 2011 and December 31, 2010, respectively, and \$2,048 paid to Grant Thornton LLP in the fiscal year ended December 31, 2010.
+(1) 2013 and 2012 Audit Fees include fees paid to Ernst & Young LLP in respect of: (i) the audit of the consolidated financial statements included in our annual report on Form 10-K and services attendant to, or required by, statute or regulation; (ii) reviews of the interim consolidated financial statements included in our quarterly reports on Form 10-Q; (iii) consents and other services related to SEC and other regulatory filings and communications; and (iv) accounting consultation attendant to the audit.

+(2) 2013 and 2012 Tax Fees include tax compliance, tax planning, tax advisory and related tax services provided by Ernst & Young LLP.

+(3) Includes amounts billed for annual subscription to Ernst and Young LLP's online resource library.

+(4) Does not include fees relating to the audit of the effectiveness of our internal control over financial reporting of \$154,130 and \$106,183 paid to Berdon LLP in the fiscal years ended December 31, 2013 and December 31, 2012.

-All audit, tax and other services provided to us were reviewed and pre-approved by the Audit Committee, which concluded that the provision of such services by Ernst & Young LLP, Berdon LLP, PKF O'Connor Davies LLP, McGladrey & Pullen, LLP and RSM McGladrey, Inc. was compatible with the maintenance of that firm's independence in the conduct of its auditing functions.
+The Audit Committee's charter provides that the Audit Committee shall review and pre-approve the engagement fees and the terms of all auditing and non-auditing services to be provided by our external auditors which audit our financial statements and evaluate the effect thereof on the independence of such external auditors.
+All audit, tax and other services provided to us by Ernst & Young LLP, our independent registered public accounting firm, were reviewed and pre-approved by the Audit Committee, which concluded that the provision of such services by Ernst & Young LLP was compatible with the maintenance of that firm's independence in the conduct of its auditing functions.

-Our board of directors recommends a vote FOR the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2012.
-Proxies solicited by our board of directors will be voted FOR this ratification, unless otherwise instructed.
+Our board of directors recommends a vote FOR the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2014.